How To Be An Effective Special Education Advocate For Your Child

 Track Your Child’s Progress

-Keeping track of your child’s progress in a classroom can be invaluable, but being an effective special education advocate begins long before crises strike.
+Keeping track of your child’s progress in a classroom can be invaluable.
+Being an effective special education advocate begins long before crises strike.
 Think of the documentation you keep as ammunition you can use to negotiate better results for your child.
 But remember, when you meet with school officials, you’ll need to have solid information about your child and backed by the law to make the most of your meetings.

 Takeaway: Being an effective advocate for your child with special needs requires knowledge, preparation, and tenacity.
 But it is so important to be your child’s advocate and ensure that they are getting the education and services they need and deserve.